christianalfoni/impact/docs/03_Hello_World.md

   // The hook is an initialiser, so it is safe to initialise logic in the body startInterval()

-  // The "useDispose" hook runs when the related HooksProvider unmounts, no worry
+  // The "cleanup" functions runs when the related HooksProvider unmounts cleanup(stopInterval)
-  // about useEffect
-  useDispose(stopInterval)

   function startInterval() {
     interval = setInterval(() => count.value++, 1000)